 Fort Sumter (April 12-14, 1861) – Part of the Operations in Charleston Harbor campaign, this battle took place in Charleston County.
 On April 10, 1861, Brigadier General Beauregard, in command of the provisional Confederate forces at Charleston, South Carolina, demanded the surrender of the Union garrison of Fort Sumter in Charleston Harbor.
 Garrison commander Anderson refused.
 On April 12, Confederate batteries opened fire on the fort, which was unable to reply effectively.
 At 2:30 pm on April 13, Major Anderson surrendered Fort Sumter, evacuating the garrison on the following day.
 The bombardment of Fort Sumter was the opening engagement of the Civil War.
 Although there were no casualties during the bombardment, one Union artillerist was killed and three wounded (one mortally) when a cannon exploded prematurely while firing a salute during the evacuation on April 14th.

 Secessionville (June 16, 1862) – Also known as the Battle of Fort Lamar and the Battle of James Island, this skirmish was part of the Operations against Charleston campaign.
-In early June, 1862, Major General David Hunter transported Horatio G. Wright’s and Isaac I. Stevens’s Union divisions under immediate direction of Brigadier General Henry Benham to James Island where they entrenched at Grimball’s Landing near the southern flank of the Confederate defenses.
+In early June 1862, Major General David Hunter transported Horatio G. Wright’s and Isaac I. Stevens’s Union divisions under the immediate direction of Brigadier General Henry Benham to James Island where they entrenched at Grimball’s Landing near the southern flank of the Confederate defenses.
 On June 16th, contrary to Hunter’s orders, Benham launched an unsuccessful frontal assault against Fort Lamar at Secessionville.
 Because Benham was said to have disobeyed orders, Hunter relieved him of command.
 The Confederate victory resulted in estimated casualties of 685 Union and 204 Confederate.

 Simmon’s Bluff (June 21, 1862) – In June, the Federals besieging Charleston mounted an amphibious expedition to cut the Charleston & Savannah Railroad.
-On June 21st, troops of the 55th Pennsylvania landed from the gunboat Crusader and transport Planter near Simmon’s Bluff on Wadmelaw Sound, surprising and burning an encampment of the 16th South Carolina Infantry.
+On June 21st, troops of the 55th Pennsylvania landed from the gunboat Crusader and transport Planter near Simmon’s Bluff on Wadmalaw Sound, surprising and burning an encampment of the 16th South Carolina Infantry.
 The Confederates scattered, and the Federals returned to their ships.
 Despite this minor victory, the Federals abandoned their raid on the railroad.
 Although a bloodless raid, this engagement typified scores of similar encounters that occurred along the South Carolina coastline.
 The Union victory resulted in no casualties.

 Charleston Harbor (April 7, 1863) – Also called Fort Sumter, this skirmish was part of the Operations against Defenses of Charleston.
 In April, Major General David Hunter prepared his land forces on Folly, Cole’s, and North Edisto Islands to cooperate with a naval bombardment of Fort Sumter.
 On April 7, the South Atlantic Squadron under Rear Admiral S.F.
 Du Pont bombarded Fort Sumter, having little impact on the Confederate defenses of Charleston Harbor.
-Although several of Hunter’s units had embarked on transports, the infantry were not landed, and the joint operation was abandoned.
+Although several of Hunter’s units had embarked on transports, the infantry was not landed, and the joint operation was abandoned.
 The ironclad warships Keokuk, Weehawken, Passaic, Montauk, Patapsco, New Ironsides, Catskill, Nantucket, and Nahant participated in the bombardment.
-Keokuk, struck more than 90 times by the accurate Confederate fire, sunk the next day.
+Keokuk struck more than 90 times by the accurate Confederate fire, sunk the next day.
 With the warships repulsed the skirmish was a Confederate victory, with 22 Union casualties and 14 Confederate.

 Fort Wagner (July 10-11, 1863) – Also known as the First Assault and the Battle of Morris Island, this skirmish was part of the Operations against Defenses of Charleston campaign.
 On July 10, Union artillery on Folly Island together with Rear Admiral John Dahlgren’s fleet of ironclads opened fire on Confederate defenses of Morris Island.
 The bombardment provided cover for Brigadier General George C. Strong’s brigade, which crossed Light House Inlet and landed by boats on the southern tip of the island.
 Strong’s troops advanced, capturing several batteries, to within range of Confederate Fort Wagner.
 At dawn, July 11, Strong attacked the fort.
 Soldiers of the 7th Connecticut reached the parapet but, unsupported, were thrown back.
 Estimated casualties in the Confederate victory were 339 Union and 12 Confederate.